subvisual/subvisual.com/src/posts/2017-04-20-how-to-build-offline-web-applications-with-couchdb-and-pouchdb.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/198/image@2x.jpg
 tags:
   - development
-intro: "You may have heard about [Progressive Web Apps"
+intro: >
+  You may have heard about Progressive Web Apps (PWAs).
+These are web applications that leverage the new Web APIs to look and feel like native applications.
+There is plenty the web can do today that was only available to native applications before.
 ---

 You may have heard about [Progressive Web Apps